containers/common/docs/containers.conf.5.md

 Used to change the name of the default AppArmor profile of container engines.
 The default profile name is "container-default".

+**base_hosts_file**=""

+The hosts entries from the base hosts file are added to the containers hosts file.
+This must be either an absolute path or as special values "image" which uses the hosts file from the container image or "none" which means no base hosts file is used.
+The default is "" which will use /etc/hosts.

 **cgroups**="enabled"

 Determines  whether  the  container will create CGroups.